dnagir/guard-rails-assets/README.md

 ## Rails 3.1

-The Rails 3.1 is a mandatory requirement, but is not enforeced via dependencies for now.
-The reason is that the assets can currently be compiled using following "runners":
+The assets can be compiled using following "runners":

 1. rake command (CLI);
 2. loading the actual Rails environment.